 Generico is a simple templating filter, that allows you to set up text and code snippet templates for use in Moodle text areas.
 It allows an unlimited number of templates to be registered.
 When Moodle encounters a Generico filter string it will use the data in the filter string to fill out the template, and insert it into the page.
 See it in action on the Generico course on the PoodLL demo site.

 It is useful for ad-hoc template purposes where writing a new plugin would be overkill, or just for re-using common pieces of text.
 It can be used to centralise and manage the embedding of iframe content from video hosting services, and educational app providers.

 In the latest version there are approx. 20 presets from which you can make templates.
-They include info box, tabset, accordian, lightbox, screenr and image gallery.
+They include templates for an info box, tabset, accordian, lightbox and image gallery.
 And there is a companion Atto editor plugin for Generico.
 The combination of these two features make it possible to use Generico like the Wordpress shortcode plugins.

 This 8 minute video walks through the basic Generico Filter and should give you a good idea of what it is, and how it works.

-You can define templates for use with the filter at:
+Templates for use with the filter are available at: